Maltti/Data_Engineering_Nanodegree/3 Project: Data Warehouse/README.md

 ## Queries and Results

-2. Run the *create_tables* script to set up the database staging and analytical tables
+2. Run the *rows_numbers* in order to find out the number of rows in each table

     `$ python create_tables.py`

-3. F

 Number of rows in each table: